rettoua/angular-i18n-validator/README.md

 Extension for validating i18n for Angular 6+ projects with adding peace of functionality for seeing and navigating to translations..
 Supports multiple projects specified in `Angular.json` and takes into account current context with showing and navigating only to relevant translations.

+Supported features:
+- Validating `html` templates against translation files
+- Hover Popup with showing available translation
+- `Go To` particular translation file from the Hover Popup
+- `Go To Definition` from html template to relevant translation file
+- `Find All References` for showing translation unit usages across `html` templates
+- `IntelliSense`
+- `Rename` applys changes for both `html` template and translation file
+- `Generate translation unit(-s)` for a single or bulk translation units generating

 ### Checks translations existence and showing available ones in the hover

 ![Document validation](/images/validation.gif)